alxndr2000/schedule-app/README.md

   - Response Body: JSON object with an error message for internal server errors.

 ---

+## 13. Delete Room by Code

+### Endpoint: `/deleteRoom/:roomCode`
+- **Method:** DELETE
+- **Description:** Deletes a room by its unique code.
+- **Parameters:**
+  - `roomCode` (String) - The unique code of the room to be deleted.
+- **Success Response:**
+  - Status Code: 200
+  - Response Body: JSON object with details of the deleted room.
+- **Error Responses:**
+  - Status Code: 404
+    - Response Body: JSON object with an error message indicating that the room was not found.
+  - Status Code: 500
+    - Response Body: JSON object with an error message for internal server errors.

 **Note:** Replace placeholders such as `:roomCode`, `:newRoomName`, etc., with actual values when making requests to these endpoints.